code-with-amitk/Code-examples/System-Design/Concepts/AWS/compute/EC2_Elastic_Compute_Cloud/README.md

 <a name=it></a>
 ### EC2 instance types
+- EC2 instance is VM
-EC2 instance types are optimized for different tasks.
+- EC2 instance types are optimized for different tasks.
 When selecting an instance type, consider the specific needs of your workloads and applications.

 |Type|What|Areas where used|
 |---|---|---|